cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

   trigger_prefixes: ["/workflow payg", "/workflow on-demand"," "/workflow annual"]
 ---

-# Adding Annual and PAYG Variants
+# Adding PAYG, On-demand, and Annual Variants

-This guide provides step-by-step instructions for adding new Pay-As-You-Go (PAYG) and annual product configurations to the curiosity-frontend application.
+This guide provides step-by-step instructions for agents adding new Pay-As-You-Go (PAYG), on-demand, and annual product configurations to the curiosity-frontend application.

 ## Overview

 ## Interactive Configuration Process

-You MUST ask these questions sequentially (ask one question, wait for answer, then proceed to the next):
+Agent MUST ask these questions sequentially (ask one question, wait for answer, then proceed to the next):

 1. **"What is the product ID for the variant?"** - The API identifier for the variant
   - Examples: `RHEL for x86`, `rhel-for-x86-els-unconverted`, `rhods`, `rhacs`